The mini variant table and an example

 Explore:

-Click the Genotype tab to see the plausible gene zygosities that were found based on the variants, the affected status of the individuals, and the severity assessments of the zygosities.
+The Genotype tab shows plausible gene zygosities that were found based on the variants, the affected status of the individuals, and the severity assessments of the zygosities.

 Mini-variant table